-Chapter 1, Part 22
+Chapter 1, Part 22: The Funeral

 Ray-Ray’s death didn’t fade quickly.
 It rippled—through homes, through backyards, through whispers on porches, through the hearts of the kids